Position approved & authorization given to begin search

 Initial meeting of search committee

-Agenda items at the initial search committee meeting generally include: the directive and priorities from the appointing authority, the format for the search committee's final recommendation to the appointing authority, further development of the job description, search timeline, discussion of the budget, recruitment activities, and discussion of equal opportunity and confidentiality responsibilities of the members of the search committee.
-The availability of the EO coordinator should be considered for the scheduling of all search committee meetings.
-Attendance will be at the EO coordinator's discretion.
+Agenda items at the initial, charging, search committee meeting generally include: the directive and priorities from the appointing authority, the format for the search committee's final recommendation to the appointing authority, further development of the job description, search timeline, discussion of the budget, recruitment activities, evaluative screening tool, and discussion of equal opportunity and confidentiality responsibilities of the members of the search committee.
+The availability of the EO Coordinator should be considered for the scheduling of all search committee meetings.
+Attendance will be at the EO Coordinator's discretion.

-Search committee develops position description, position announcement and recruitment plan (Approved by appointing authority & OEO)
+Search committee develops position description, position announcement and recruitment plan (Approved by appointing authority, Human Resources & OEO)

 The final position description determines the composition and quality of the applicant pool and how it will be evaluated.
 When developing the description, it is important to assess every qualification for its relevance to the position and its potential to exclude non-traditional applicants.
-Care should be taken to use language that is inclusive in order to create as diverse as possible a pool that is consistent with the position's responsibilities.
+Care should be taken to use language that is inclusive in order to create as diverse a pool as possible that is consistent with the position's responsibilities.
 The identification of quantifiable minimum qualifications assists in the initial screening exercise.
 A final copy is to be sent to the EO coordinator for review and endorsement.
-No advertising or recruiting is to be done until approval of the position description/job announcement has been given by the OEO.
-Job announcements are shortened forms of the description placed in advertising venues to solicit applicants.
-Announcements may be of varying length based on the cost and nature of the venue in which it is placed but should contain at a minimum the job title, synopsis of the responsibilities and qualifications, application procedure(s), consideration date, Web link for long job description, the Equal Employment Opportunity and background check statements.
+No advertising or recruiting is to be done until approval of the position description by HR and job announcement by OEO is granted.
+Announcements may be of varying length based on the cost and nature of the venue in which it is placed but should contain at a minimum the job title, synopsis of the responsibilities and qualifications, application procedure(s), and consideration date.
 While the core of a recruitment plan is often an online listserv, a journal, or print advertisement, the plan should include other mechanisms which will effectively assist in identifying potential candidates who, oftentimes, will help make the pool more diverse.
 Beyond reliance on mainstream journals, nominations and outreach to constituencies by search committee members is essential to obtain a diverse group of qualified candidates.